Hi again everyone, it’s Matt here from Style Factory.

 With Wix, you have hundreds of free templates to choose from.
-By contrast, Shopify only gives you access to around 10 free ones, and buying a template from its range of premium themes can work out expensive.
+By contrast, Shopify only gives you access to 12 free ones.
+Although more templates for Shopify are available from the platform’s theme store, these can be very expensive.

-Because Wix started life as a website building platform rather than an ecommerce solution, it gives you more tools for laying out your content exactly the way you want to.
+Because Wix started life as a website building platform rather than an ecommerce solution, it gives you more tools than Shopify for laying out your content precisely the way you want to.
 You get a lot more ways to create attractive page layouts, galleries and forms in Wix, and its blogging features are stronger too.

-Ok — so that’s six key things that Wix does better than Shopify.
-But where does Shopify outperform Wix?
+Ok — so that’s some of the key things that Wix does better than Shopify.

-Right, so let’s look at the six key reasons to use Shopify over Wix.
+Now, let’s look at the reasons you might want to use Shopify instead.

 In general, Shopify’s ecommerce features are considerably stronger than those available from Wix.
 Unlike Wix, you can use Shopify to facilitate checkout in local currencies; it gives you a lot more options for dropshipping; and its automatic tax calculation features are much more sophisticated.

 If you want to change templates in Wix, you’re out of luck — you can’t.
-This means that applying a new site design in Wix involves a total rebuild of your site or store.
-Shopify by contrast makes it really easy to preview or switch templates.
+This means that applying a new site design in Wix involves a total rebuild of your store.
+By contrast, Shopify makes it really easy to change your theme.

-Four — Shopify lets you sell bigger digital products.
+Four — Shopify lets you sell on other websites

 Five – there’s a much wider range of apps available for Shopify.

-Shopify’s app store gives you access to a much wider range of apps and integrations than the Wix equivalent — there are over 6000 apps available for Shopify, but just a couple of hundred for Wix.
+Shopify’s app store gives you access to a much wider range of apps and integrations than the Wix equivalent — there are over 8000 apps available for Shopify, but just a few hundred for Wix.
 This larger selection lets Shopify users integrate their store with a much bigger range of other online tools, and extends the platform’s functionality in ways that are not possible with Wix.

 Point of sale features let you sell not just on the web but in physical locations too — all while keeping your data from online and offline sales in sync.

-And finally, if you have any questions about Wix or Shopify, do leave a comment below, we try to answer all of them.
+And finally, if you have any questions about Wix or Shopify, do leave a comment below.
+We read them all and will do our best to help.

 For a limited time, we’re offering our readers some excellent free tools.
 Sign up free to immediately receive: